The NSF AI Institute for Artificial Intelligence and Fundamental Interactions (IAIFI)

 View our full events calendar for all upcoming events.

-The next IAIFI Colloquium will be held on Friday, December 8, 2023 with Xiaoliang Qi, (Professor of Physics, Stanford University).
-Recordings of our previous hybrid colloquium series are available to view on our YouTube channel.
+Our IAIFI Colloquium series will continue in on September 12, 2025, with Francisco Villaescusa-Navarro (Simons Foundation).
+Recordings of our previous colloquium talks are available to view on our YouTube channel.

 IAIFI News